 - Know where to go for help (i.e. Community Advisor, Information Desk, UMPD).

 - Use a U-lock to lock your bike.

 - Don’t post all of your information on online social networking site (i.e. Facebook or Myspace).
 Be selective about what you share on social media.
 Do not share your address or cell phone number, and carefully select other personal info when sharing.

 Building Security Measures

-- Access to these areas requires a key or activated U Card that is issued to residents when they check in at the beginning of the year.
+All doors leading to residence hall rooms and apartments are locked 24 hours a day, seven days a week.
+Access to these areas requires a key or activated U Card that is issued to residents when they check in at the beginning of the year.

 Security with Housing & Residential Life Staff

-Community Advisors (CA) are on-call weekdays from 4:30 p.m. to 8 a.m. and 24 hours a day on weekends.
+Community Advisors (CA) are on call weekdays from 4:30PM to 8:00AM and 24 hours a day on weekends.
 Residents can contact the CA on duty via cell phone.
 These highly trained upper-division students are available to assist residents with all questions and concerns and have extensive training to handle emergency situations.
-If the CA needs assistance, a Residence Director (RD) is available 24 hours a day.
-The RD's, who are full-time, live-in, Master's Degree professionals, with a background in Higher Education, are always available by phone to assist in crisis situations.
+If the CA needs assistance, a Residence Director on duty (RD) is available 24 hours a day.
+At least one Residence Director (full-time, live-in Master's Degree professionals with a background in Higher Education) is available by phone at all times to assist in crisis situations.

 Walking somewhere alone?
 Call 612-624-WALK